aturpin0504/RunLog-PowerShell/README.md

 ### Thread Safety

 RunLog is designed to be thread-safe and handles concurrent access from multiple PowerShell jobs or runspaces.
-The module uses .NET StreamWriter with proper disposal patterns and implements retry logic to handle file locking scenarios.
+The module uses named mutex for cross-process synchronization and implements retry logic with exponential backoff to handle file locking scenarios.

 ### Error Handling

-If the module cannot write to the specified log file after 3 attempts with exponential backoff, it will:
+If the module cannot write to the specified log file after 5 attempts with exponential backoff, it will:
-1. Display a warning message
+1. Fall back to console output to prevent log entry loss
-2. Write the log entry to the console as a fallback
+2. Display the log entry with a `[CONSOLE-FALLBACK]` indicator
 3. Continue operation without throwing exceptions

 ### Troubleshooting